Cold weather can be tough but it’s especially hard on vulnerable people, or people aged 65 and over. Our advice can help you stay well this winter.

 - Check electric blanket advice at Electrical Safety First

-People who are worried about a relative or an elderly neighbour can contact Norfolk County Council on 0344 800 8020, or ring the Age UK helpline on 0800 00 99 66.
+If you can, make sure friends, relatives and neighbours are safe and warm.
+If you are worried about a relative or elderly neighbour contact us or call the Age UK helpline 0800 00 99 66.